Son stolen at birth hugs Chilean mother for first time in 42 years

 Thyden, along with his wife and daughters visited the Santiago zoo where his American family first took him after the adoption.
 This time their tour guide was his biological sister.

-Back at Gonzalez' home, Thyden realized that he and his mother share a love of cooking.
+Back at González's home, Thyden realized that he and his mother share a love of cooking.

 "My hands are in the same dough as my mama," he said as they made fried empanadas together.
 He pledged to keep using the family recipe to stay connected with his family and his culture.